Know the Laws: North Carolina

 In criminal court

-Under NC law, it can be a misdemeanor crime if a parent “willfully” refuses to provide adequate child support** even before there is a child support order issued.
-“Willfully” has been defined as when a parent intentionally and without just cause or excuse does not provide adequate support for his child according to his "means" [financial ability to pay] and "station in life" [in other words, his financial, educational, occupational position].*** If a parent is convicted of this crime, the court can order support to come from the property or labor of the defendant and can issue a child support order based on the state guidelines.**** [In other words, the judge can force the parent to transfer property to you or can garnish (take money directly from) the parent’s wages.]
+Under North Carolina law, it can be a misdemeanor crime if a parent “willfully” refuses to provide adequate child support** even before there is a child support order issued.
+“Willfully” has been defined as when a parent intentionally and without just cause or excuse does not provide adequate support for his/her child according to his/her "means" (financial ability to pay) and "station in life" (financial, educational, occupational position).*** If a parent is convicted of this crime, the court can order support to come from the property or labor of the defendant and can issue a child support order based on the state guidelines.**** In other words, the judge can force the parent to transfer property to you or can garnish (take money directly from) the parent’s wages.
 The judge can give the defendant a jail sentence that would be suspended for a period of time based upon the condition that the defendant pay child support in a certain amount upon a certain schedule.
 If the defendant fails to follow the order, the suspended jail sentence may be placed into effect.